“No life is unworthy because of the mental disorder it endures”. Bioethical assessment of the Noa Pothoven case.

 Palliative care, the other answer to human frailty and suffering

 On the contrary, what the State should address and legislate is for a majority of sick people and their families who are vociferously demanding quality palliative care, which once offered, would probably counteract the few petitions for euthanasia that occur.
 Here there is indeed a duty of the State to universalize the right and access to this care, investing as much as needed to make it a reality.
 And these efforts can only be met through the commitment of the government and the collaboration of compassionate and supportive societies with the most vulnerable, which establish multidisciplinary teams of medical professionals, nurses, psychologists, social workers and spiritual assistants.
 At present, in all cases of suffering caused by physical and/or mental pain, palliative medicine has already demonstrated its efficacy to counter or at least reduce it.
 And palliative sedation, when medically indicated, can control intractable and refractory symptoms that are very often the cause of intense suffering.

-There are other answers to the human frailty and suffering at the end of life or to an incurable disease that are more in keeping with what the dignity of patients and their families deserve, with our own self-portrayal as a progressive society committed to its weakest members.
+There are other answers to the human frailty and suffering at the end of life or to an incurable disease that is more in keeping with what the dignity of patients and their families deserve, with our own self-portrayal as a progressive society committed to its weakest members.
 All these start with a much needed public investment in palliative care, more palliative care units and palliative care professionals.

 Institute of Life Sciences – Catholic University of Valencia